birajaghoshal/Breast-Cancer-Prediction/README.md

 ### Naive Bayes

+Naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes’ theorem with strong (naive) independence assumptions between the features.

 * The mean accuracy with 10 fold cross validation is **92.21**

 ### Random Forest

+Random Forest is a supervised learning algorithm.
+Like you can already see from it is name, it creates a forest and makes it somehow random.
+The forest it builds, is an ensemble of Decision Trees, most of the time trained with the “bagging” method.
+The general idea of the bagging method is that a combination of learning models increases the overall result.

 * The accuracyon test data is **94.74**